Modeling sequences and temporal networks with dynamic community structures

-Both for dynamics on and of networks, the methods require or impose \emph{ad hoc} time scales that should instead be determined solely from data, or avoided entirely.
-Furthermore, since most descriptions also depend on a large number of additional degrees of freedom from all possible network partitions, they are prone to \emph{overfitting} when random fluctuations in high dimensional data are mistaken for actual structure~\cite{guimera_modularity_2004}.
-The imposed \emph{ad hoc} time scales exacerbate this problem, since they further increase the number of degrees of freedom in the descriptions.
-Without a principled methodology to counteract this increasing complexity, it becomes difficult to separate meaningful effects from artifacts.
+Furthermore, when trying to determine the timescales solely from data, the curse of dimensionality strikes: the large number of degrees of freedom makes the higher-order descriptions prone to {overfitting} when random fluctuations in high-dimensional data are mistaken for actual structure~\cite{guimera_modularity_2004}.
+Without a principled method with effective model selection to counteract this increasing complexity, it becomes difficult to separate meaningful dynamic community structure from artefacts.

-We present a general and principled approach to this problem by tackling dynamics on and of networks simultaneously (see Fig.~\ref{fig:diagram}).
+To overcome these model selection and arbitrary timescale problems, we present a general and principled data-driven method by simultaneously tackling dynamics on and of networks (see Fig.~\ref{fig:diagram}).
 In contrast to approaches that incorporate temporal layers in methods for static network descriptions, we build our approach on describing the actual dynamics.
-We first formulate a generative model of discrete temporal processes based on arbitrary-order hidden Markov chains with community structure~\cite{baum_maximization_1970,rabiner_introduction_1986,jaaskinen_sparse_2014,xiong_recursive_2016}.
-Since our model generates arbitrary sequences of events, it does not require aggregation in time windows, and hence needs no \emph{a priori} imposition of time scales.
-This model can be used to describe dynamics taking place on network systems that take into account memory effects~\cite{rosvall_memory_2014,lambiotte_effect_2015} of arbitrary order.
-We then use this model as the basis for the description of temporal networks, where the sequence of events represents the occurrence of edges in the network~\cite{pfitzner_betweenness_2013}.
-In both cases, we employ a nonparametric Bayesian inference framework that allows us to select the most parsimonious model according to the statistical evidence available, and hence is able to detect the most appropriate Markov order, as well as other properties such as the number of communities, while avoiding overfitting.
-In particular, if there is no structure in the data --- either via a fully random dynamics or a lack of large-scale structure in the network --- our method is able to identify this.
-As we also show, the model can be used to predict future network dynamics and evolution from past observations.
+We first formulate a generative model of discrete temporal processes based on arbitrary-order Markov chains with community structure~\cite{baum_maximization_1970,rabiner_introduction_1986,jaaskinen_sparse_2014,xiong_recursive_2016}.
+Since our model generates event sequences, it does not aggregate data in time windows~\cite{xu_dynamic_2013,gauvin_detecting_2014,peixoto_inferring_2015,ghasemian2016detectability}, and, other than the Markov model assumption, needs no a priori imposed timescales.
+This model can be used to describe dynamics taking place on network systems that take into account higher-order memory effects~\cite{rosvall_memory_2014,lambiotte_effect_2015} of arbitrary order.
+We then use the model to describe temporal networks, where the event sequence represents the occurrence of edges in the network~\cite{pfitzner_betweenness_2013}.